 County Durham Cultural Education Partnership

-The role of the partnership is to work together, and with external partners, to instigate collaborative, informed approaches using arts and culture to address the needs of children and young people in County Durham.
+The County Durham Cultural Education Partnership (CDCEP) is a platform for organisations, schools and service providers to work together to instigate collaborative, informed approaches using arts and culture to address the needs of children and young people.

 Aims and objectives

-- Eileen Atkins (Area Manager: County Durham and Tees Valley, Culture Bridge North East)
+- Eileen Atkins (Area Manager, Culture Bridge North East)

-- Anne Besford (Chief Executive, National Youth Choirs of Great Britain)
+- Anne Besford (Chief Executive, National Youth Choirs of Great Britain – NYCGB)

 - Jill Cole (Director, Northern Heartlands)

-- Sally Dixon (Assistant Director Partnerships and Communications, Beamish Museum)
+- Sally Dixon (Assistant Director Partnerships & Communications, Beamish Museum)

 - Linda Dobson (Principal Libraries Manager, Durham County Council)